Causal survival analysis under competing risks using longitudinal modified treatment policies: Illustrative application

 \subsection{Results}

 We estimate the effect of the LMTP with the SDR estimator (on account of its enhanced robustness relative to TMLE), using a version of the \texttt{lmtp} \texttt{R} package~\citep{williams2022lmtp} modified to support the competing risks setting.
-The nuisance functions $\r_t$ and $\m_t$ are estimated using the Super Learner ensemble modeling algorithm~\citep{vanderLaanPolleyHubbard07} via the \texttt{sl3} \texttt{R} package~\citep{coyle2022sl3}.
+The nuisance functions $\w_t$ and $\q_t$ are estimated using the Super Learner ensemble modeling algorithm~\citep{vanderLaanPolleyHubbard07} via the \texttt{sl3} \texttt{R} package~\citep{coyle2022sl3}.
 The candidate library considered by the Super Learner included a total of 32 learning algorithms, inclusive of hyperparameter variations.
 The algorithms included multivariate adaptive regression splines~\citep[MARS;][]{friedman1991multivariate}; random forests~\citep{breiman2001random, wright2017ranger}; extreme gradient boosted trees~\citep{friedman2001greedy, chen2016xgboost}; lasso, ridge, and elastic net (with equal weights, i.e., $\alpha = 0.5$) regularized regression~\citep{friedman2009glmnet}; main terms generalized linear models~\citep{mccullagh1989generalized, enea2009fitting}; generalized linear models with Bayesian priors on parameter estimates~\citep{gelman2006data}; and an unadjusted outcome mean.
-The estimators of $\r_t$ and $\m_t$ were computed under a Markov assumption with lag $r=2$ to reflect the collection of laboratory results at minimum 48-hour intervals.
-Figure~\ref{fig:sdr_survest} displays the SDR-based cumulative event curve estimates for each treatment condition (panel A) after the correction for monotonicity proposed by~\citet{westling2020correcting}, and the incidence difference between the two (panel B), together with 95\% simultaneous confidence bands.
+The estimators of $\w_t$ and $\q_t$ were computed under a Markov assumption with lag of two days to reflect the collection of laboratory results at minimum 48-hour intervals.

+Note that a complete clinical understanding of the effect of IMV would require estimating its effect on death, as these interventions are meant to save lives.
+Figure~\ref{fig:sdr_survest} displays the SDR-based incidence difference between the two treatment conditions for both outcomes, together with 95\% simultaneous confidence bands.